rusoto/rusoto/README.md

 }
 ```

-Rusoto exposes relatively low level types for AWS's APIs.
-It may be convenient to use higher level types, which can be found in the [rusoto_helpers](helpers) crate.

 ### Credentials

 For more information on Rusoto's use of AWS credentials such as priority and refreshing, see [AWS Credentials](AWS-CREDENTIALS.md).